-Discovery Woods implements the Minnesota State Standards, in addition to the state standards Discovery Woods is a school based on Montessori philosophy and embeds these standards into each content area across all grades, kindergarten through grade 6.
-A curriculum review is ongoing and used to evaluate alignment of standards and curriculum, review common assessments, and complete curriculum mapping.
-DW continuously reviews individualized instruction to align with the Minnesota State Standards and the Common Core.
-We are currently at completion for our ELA curriculum writing and are in the process of implementation.
-We are continuing math curriculum writing.
-Once implementation of the curriculum begins, teachers then begin review of how it is being implemented.
-This is then brought to the Administration team to assess and give feedback on.
+Discovery Woods implements the Minnesota State Standards, in addition to the state standards Discovery Woods is a school based on Montessori philosophy and this philosophy into each content area across all grades, kindergarten through grade 6, as teachers are able.
+The DW curriculum review cycle is ongoing and used to evaluate alignment of standards and curriculum, review common assessments, and complete curriculum mapping.
+DW continuously reviews instruction to align with the Minnesota State Standards.
+We are currently implementing a new evidence-based ELA curriculum in grades 1-6.
+We are continuing to match our Moving with Math program to a teacher-created Guided Math curriculum After a year of curriculum implementation, teachers review the success of the curriculum and make adjustments to ensure student success.
+The process is guided by the Curriculum Committee and Administrative Team.

 The Montessori focus is ensuring each child learns and from their own individual launching point, we are here to help children learn.
 Adding in the instruction, learning targets, and assessments of content aligned with the Minnesota State Standards/Benchmarks ensures that students are prepared for success from grade level to grade level within and beyond our school.
-DW works hard to be equitable for all students by using multiple learning methods, getting the tools each child needs and meaning each child where they are.
+DW works hard to be equitable for all students by using multiple learning methods, getting the tools each child needs and meeting each child where they are.
 Our teachers watch for professional development opportunities regarding equity and have gone through cultural competency training.
-DW watches data to identify gaps and then meets to discuss how we will address these gaps by using interventions, specialists and tutors as well as other methods of instruction.
+DW monitors data to identify gaps and then meets to discuss how we will address these gaps by using interventions, specialists and tutors as well as other methods of instruction.